everything2/everything2/docs/API.md

 On success returns a has with one key:
 * **deleted**: The node_id of the removed node

+### /api/nodes/:id/action/update

+Updates the node if the user has permission to do so

+Returns 403 FORBIDDEN if the user does not have permission

+Returns 404 NOT FOUND if the node does not exist

+On success, returns the json display of the newly updated node

+The fields that are allowed to be updated work on a whitelist system.
+The following node type and field combinations are allowed:

+* **users** - doctext
+* **documents** - doctext
+* **usergroups** - doctext

 ### /api/nodes/lookup/:type/:title

 Looks up the node by type and title.
 Note that this currently does not properly handle returning multiple nodes of the same title back.